Top 9 gamification examples that show user engagement is the solution to app growth

 Become an expert in gamification!

-When you sign up for our newsletter, you’ll be one step closer to improving user engagement and loyalty.
+When you sign up for our newsletter, you’ll be one step closer to helping your team reach the next monthly active user milestone.
 How?
-We’ll send you curated content to level up your expertise and deliver the best experience to your app users.
+We’ll send you curated content that will help you level up your expertise and deliver the best experience for your customers.